-|Consultation and Accommodation (opinions, negotiations, referral response support, drafting C&A policies and agreements)||Aboriginal and Treaty Rights (opinions, negotiations and agreements)|
+|Consultation and Accommodation (opinions, negotiations, referral response support, drafting C&A policies and agreements)||First Nations land development (leasing, financing and structuring developments)|

 |First Nations governance (self-government agreements, land codes, internal governance laws, treaty implementation legislation and regulation, municipal services agreements, tax revenue sharing and taxation regimes)||Community-based Aboriginal business ventures (buy/sell, joint ventures, management agreements, partnerships and strategic alliances)|

 Awards & Distinctions

-- Appointed to the rank of Queen's Counsel, Canada, 2017
+- Appointed as Queen's Counsel, Canada, 2017

 - UBC Allard School of Law's Alumni Builder Award, 2018